 The Association of Teachers of Maternal and Child Health (ATMCH) aims to provide leadership in education, research, and service in the field of Maternal and Child Health.
-ATMCH offers an interdisciplinary forum through which academic MCH faculty, staff, students, and practicing professionals in MCH-related organizations can share the knowledge, ideas, and skills essential to educating students, advancing MCH research, and applying research results to MCH policies, programs, and services.
+ATMCH offers an interdisciplinary forum through which MCH-related faculty, staff, students, and practicing professionals in academic settings and MCH-related organizations can share the knowledge, ideas, and skills essential to educating/influencing students, advancing MCH research, and applying research results to MCH policies, programs, and services.

 What is Maternal and Child Health?